progerjkd/stem-devops-architect-challenge/README.md

 # GitHub Actions pipeline

 A github action pipeline is defined in the file `.github/workflows/pipeline.yaml`.
-The pipeline fetchs the app code, build the docker image and uploads it to docker hub.
+The pipeline fetchs the app code, builds the docker image and uploads it to docker hub.